12.01.23

 The 10th annual World AIDS Day Luncheon is an extraordinary event dedicated to making a meaningful impact in the lives of those living with HIV and those at risk.
-On Friday, December 1 our community will unite together at the Omni Charlotte Hotel to remember those lost, raise awareness about HIV and learn how RAIN is working on ending HIV in our own community.
+On Friday, December 5 our community will unite together at The Casey to remember those lost, raise awareness about HIV and learn how RAIN is working on ending HIV in our own community.

 Your support matters because funds raised from the World AIDS Day Luncheon play a pivotal role in advancing RAIN’s mission.